vishaldhole173/pro-stream-documentation/User/VisionStream/Manage/Events/events.md

 ### <img src="https://raw.githubusercontent.com/FortAwesome/Font-Awesome/6.x/svgs/solid/plus.svg" width="20" height="20"> Create a new Event

-Press the '+' icon in the upper right of the Event listing page to open the create new Event page.
+Press the '+' icon in the upper right of the Event listing page to open the create new Event page

 * Required fields
   - Event Name
   - Start time
   - End time

-Note that Start and End times are entered as UTC values, though their local equivalents are output for reference.
+Note that Start and End times are entered as UTC values, though their local equivalents are output for reference

 * Optional fields
   - Calendar Visibility